Diagnostic and Interventional Cardiac Procedures

 It is a diagnostic tool for evaluating the effects of valve disease on the heart.
 It can also give a measurement of cardiac output – how much blood your heart is able to pump out at each heart beat.

-The ‘right’ heart study is done first and access is through the femoral vein.
+The ‘right’ heart study is done first and access is either through a vein in your arm or your groin (femoral vein).
 A coronary angiogram follows and access is through the femoral artery.

 A left ventriculogram may be done .
 This involves injecting dye or contrast into the left ventricle of the heart.
 It can assess the pumping action of the heart and how well the Aortic and Mitral valves are working.